Dawn-Of-Eve/nadir/README.md

 ## Installation

-Currently, Nadir is not on the PyPi packaging index, so you would need to install it from source.
-To install Nadir into your python environment, paste the commands in your terminal:
+Nadir is on the PyPi packaging Index! :partying_face:

+Simply run the following command on your terminal and start using Nadir now!

 ```bash
 $ pip install nadir